veracode/scan_health/README.md

 # Veracode Scan Health Tool 🏥

-This is an unofficial Veracode product.
-It does not come with any support or warranty.
+**Note this tool is not an official Veracode product.
+It comes with no support or warranty.**

 Use this console tool to gain insight into the health of a Veracode scan.
 The report includes any problems found as well as suggestions to improve scan performance and flaw quality.
 At present this tool only works on Static Analysis (SAST) scans.